soodoku/gender_gap/readme.md

 Replication materials for a short empirical note on the global reversal in tertiary enrollment gender parity, and the disconnect between women's education and labor force participation.

-In 136 of 165 countries, more women than men are enrolled in higher education.
-The median GPI is 1.236.
-The population-weighted mean is only 1.105.
-And in a striking cluster of MENA countries, women outnumber men in university while female labor force participation remains below 20%.
+In 152 of 203 countries, more women than men are enrolled in higher education.
+The median GPI is 1.2, but the population-weighted mean is only 1.1—the giants lag behind.

 ### Distribution
 ![](figs/fig1_distribution.png)

+Three-quarters of countries (75%) now have more women than men in tertiary education.

 ### By Region
 ![](figs/fig2_regions.png)

+Latin America leads (pop-weighted GPI 1.3); Sub-Saharan Africa lags (0.8).

 ### By Income Group
 ![](figs/fig3_income.png)

+The income gradient is monotonic: low-income 0.7 → high-income 1.2.

 ### Large Countries
 ![](figs/fig4_big_countries.png)

+Japan and South Korea are outliers among rich countries—still male-majority.

 ### Historical Trends
 ![](figs/fig5_historical.png)

+In 1970, no country had more women than men in universities.
+By 2000, half did.
+Today, over 80%.

 ### Education vs Employment
 ![](figs/fig6_gpi_vs_lfpr.png)

+In several MENA countries, women outnumber men in universities while overall female workforce participation remains low.

 ## Data